estib/docker-dd-agent/README.md

 ## Logs-Agent Beta

 This branch of the docker-dd-agent will install the 5.17.3 version of the dd-agent that includes the Logs-Agent.
+By default it is configured to set the logs-agent to listen to logs written over UDP to port 10518, although that is configurable to other ports and with TCP instead of UDP.

 In order to use it, take the following steps:

 1. Download this repo/branch
 2. Configure your `conf.d/custom_logs.yaml` (docs [here](https://docs.datadoghq.com/logs/)) to include the log configurations you want (if you update the `port` value you must also overwrite 10518 with the new value in the run command below)